AstroAir/QtForge/docs/tutorials/getting-started-tutorial.md

 # Getting Started with QtForge - Complete Tutorial

 !!! info "Tutorial Information"
 **Difficulty**: Beginner
  **Duration**: 45-60 minutes
- **Prerequisites**: Basic C++ knowledge, Qt6 installed
+ **Prerequisites**: Basic C++ knowledge, Qt6 installed **QtForge Version**: v3.2.0+
- **QtForge Version**: v3.0+

 ## Overview

-This comprehensive tutorial will guide you through creating your first QtForge plugin system from scratch.
-You'll learn how to set up the environment, create plugins, manage them, and build a simple application that uses the plugin system.
+This comprehensive tutorial will guide you through creating your first QtForge v3.2.0 plugin system from scratch.
+You'll learn how to set up the environment, create plugins (including Python and Lua plugins), manage them, and build a simple application that uses the enhanced plugin system.

 ### What You'll Build

 By the end of this tutorial, you'll have:

-- [x] A working QtForge development environment
+- [x] A working QtForge v3.2.0 development environment
-- [x] A simple calculator plugin
+- [x] A simple C++ calculator plugin
+- [x] A Python plugin example (new in v3.2.0)
+- [x] A Lua plugin example (new in v3.2.0)
-- [x] A plugin manager application
+- [x] A plugin manager application with multilingual support
 - [x] Understanding of plugin lifecycle management
-- [x] Knowledge of inter-plugin communication
+- [x] Knowledge of inter-plugin communication and service contracts

 ### Learning Objectives